 Kyra Sedgwick in The Closer

 This category blows chunks.
 Fucking big ass chunks.
 Geena Davis?
 Kyra Sedgwick?
 Hargitay? zzzzzzzz.
 I love Allison Janney but she's won FOUR of these...however, if anything holds true with the Emmys: If you've won once, you'll win again.
 My heart goes to Frances Conroy but her submission, the show's emotional series finale 'Everyone's Waiting', didn't really give the voters what they like.
 Janney seems like she's headed for the win yet again with a great tape in 'Institutional Memory'.
-Sedgwick could possibly upset
+Sedgwick could possibly upset in a situation quite like Patricia Arquette's surprise victory last year, since her show has ardent fans.

 Will Win: Allison Janney